-After returning to England at the beginning of 1777 the Asia was refitted and sent out with a convoy to the East Indies in April 1778 to join Commodore Sir Edward Vernon’s squadron, arriving off Pondicherry in August.
+After returning to England at the beginning of 1777 the Asia was refitted and sent out with a convoy to the East Indies in April 1778 to join Commodore Sir Edward Vernon’s squadron, arriving off Pondicherry in August, and carrying with her a good deal of luggage belonging to Vice-Admiral Hon.
+John Byron, who had been due to follow as the new commander-in-chief in the East Indies, but instead was diverted to North America.
 After coming home with a convoy in the early part of 1781 Vandeput remained unemployed for a short time before being appointed to the newly-commissioned Atlas 98 in the early part of 1782, serving in the Channel fleet.
 He took part in Admiral Lord Howe’s relief of Gibraltar on 18 October 1782 and at the subsequent engagement off Cape Spartel, losing two men killed and three wounded and leaving her shortly before the end of the year when the fleet returned to port.

 After the peace of 1783 he briefly commanded the royal yacht William and Mary, and then for ten years the Princess Augusta.
 During the Russian Armament of 1791 he was a regulating captain.